xaviernogueira/geoparquet-pydantic/README.md

 pip install geoparquet-pydantic
 ```

-And import with an underscore.
+And then import with an underscore:
 ```python
 import geoparquet_pydantic
 ```